simgrid/simgrid/docs/source/tuto_s4u.rst

 in XML instead of using a programming interface: it forces a clear separation of concerns between things of very different nature.

-Lab 3: Fixed experiment duration
+Lab 3: Fixed Experiment Duration
 --------------------------------

 In the current version, the number of tasks is defined through the